JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/7e33dcdd-2ff1-4fd5-9698-3840af960902)<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/4a09a421-65e3-4df8-905d-b827376a6052)<p>

-Terraform has successfully destroyed the instance deployed earlier and has replcaed it with a new instance:<p>
+Terraform has successfully destroyed the instance deployed earlier and has replaced it with a new instance:<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/4f01a128-c387-491e-8880-b4d075c49e7e)<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/f8a71f5f-c9eb-4732-bee4-99b2fc79a0a9)<p>

-Evidently, the newly provisioned instance has **Public IP Address** **18.171.241.140** as compared to the earlier one we used to SSH with the IP address **18.135.15.162**.
-This demonstrates that **Terraform** has replaced our resouces.<p>
+The newly provisioned instance has **Public IP Address** **18.171.241.140** as compared to the earlier one we used to SSH with the IP address **18.135.15.162**.
+This demonstrates that **Terraform** has replaced our resources.<p>

 Now, we will investigate whether our SSH config file was also provisioned together with the resources.
-Run the command below to see the config file (this project utilised the linux config file - with Windows but Gitbash in VScode works well as linux ecosystem):
+Run the command below to see the config file (this project utilised the linux config file - with Windows but Gitbash in VScode works well in linux ecosystem):
 ```
 cat ~/.ssh/config
 ```